Zed Language Overview

 | join | ...

-Here, Zed programs can include multiple data sources and splitting operations where multiple paths run in parallel and paths can be combined (in an undefined order), merged (in a defined order) by one or more sort keys, or joined using relational-style join logic.
+Here, Zed programs can include multiple data sources and splitting operations where multiple pipeline branches run in parallel and branches can be combined (in an undefined order), merged (in a defined order) by one or more sort keys, or joined using relational-style join logic.

-That said, the Zed language is declarative and the Zed compiler optimizes the data flow computation e.g., often implementing a Zed program differently than the flow implied by the pipeline yet reaching the same result much as a modern SQL engine optimizes a declarative SQL query.
+That said, the Zed language is declarative and the Zed compiler optimizes the pipeline computation — e.g., often implementing a Zed program differently than the flow implied by the pipeline yet reaching the same result — much as a modern SQL engine optimizes a declarative SQL query.

 Like an email or Web search, a simple keyword search is just the word itself, e.g.,